Hendrix-CS/csci150/homework/conditional-practice-solutions.md

        print("Yes, we have no bananas.")

     # or < 20 is a syntax error; could say  number > 4 or number < 20
+    # Also, number > 4 or number < 20 is always true; it is not a syntax
+    #   or runtime error but it probably represents a semantic error
+    #   (why bother writing a condition that is always true?).
+    #   Probably the 'or' should be replaced with 'and'.
     elif fruit == "apple" and number > 4 or < 20
        print("Soo many apppplles.")
     if fruit == "pear":